František Zach: Biography

-František Alexander Zach was born on 19 April 1807 in Olomouc, a town in the Margraviate of Moravia, then part of the Austrian Empire.
+František Alexander Zach was born on 19 April 1807 in Olomouc, Moravia, Austrian Empire (now the Czech Republic).
 His father was a landlord, who soon after his birth inherited the roadside tavern "At the Black Eagle" in Brno.
 He finished gymnasium in Brno in 1824, and the Faculty of Law at the University of Vienna, then worked as a clerk in numerous locations across Moravia.

 He participated in the failed 1830–31 rebellion in Russian Poland.
 He then emigrated, first to France in 1832 where he studied military theory, then joined the circle of Polish magnate Adam Czartoryski.
 As Czartoryski's trusted man, he was sent in late 1843 to Belgrade, the capital of the Principality of Serbia, he entered the elite, befriending influential statesman Ilija Garašanin.

 Zach participated in the 1848 Slavic Congress as a member of the Czech-Slovak delegation.
 Upon returning to Belgrade in 1849, Zach founded the Belgrade artillery school where he became its headmaster and teacher, he worked there from 1850 to 1860.
 The school later became the Belgrade Military Academy.
 Zach was also the founder of the Serbian arsenal in Kragujevac, Zastava Arms.

 Later on, he became the military advisor for prince Milan Obrenović, who in 1876 gave Zach the commission of Chief of the General Staff.
-Zach was the first Serbian general to have a full military commission, and the first Czech ever to reach such a high commission whilst serving abroad.
+Zach was the first Serbian general to have a full military commission, and the first Czech ever to reach such a high commission while serving abroad.
 He was heavily wounded and lost his leg in 1876 while leading the Ibar Army in an engagement with a Turkish force under Mehmed Ali Pasha, he was replaced by Colonel Ilija Čolak-Antić.
 General Ranko Alimpić and General Milojko Lešjanin commanded the Drina Army and Timok Army, respectively.
 He signed the ratification of the Greek–Serbian Alliance in November 1868.
 He retired in 1883.

 Zach died in Brno in 1892 after retiring from a long military career and being disappointed with politics.
 A street in Brno, as well as in Belgrade was named after him in his honour.
 In his native Olomouc, there is a museum dedicated to him.

 He was awarded the Order of the White Eagle and a number of other decorations from various countries.